-- Programs which directly and only benefit from a completed DDI request are allocated 100% of these hours, reflecting no change to current practice. - 2.
-"Common" or Shared: - Business Requirement Requests (BRRs) which benefit multiple programs using the UHIP system are shared as follows: - Small programs (under 5% total enrollment) share in costs based on program size.
+- Business Requirement Requests (BRRs) which benefit multiple programs using the UHIP system are shared as follows: - Small programs (under 5% total enrollment) share in costs based on program size.
 All programs benefitting from A BRR are identified.
 Program enrollment for each of those programs is calculated in percentages.
 Small programs are assigned a contribution based on program percentage times estimated BRR hours. - Large programs (over 5% enrollment) are charged by splitting the remaining hours among them equally.